virgili0/Virgilio/Topics/python-fundamentals.md

 _It's a waste of time and energy, and it just creates confusion._

-Not to mention that while a Python is the undisputed king of scientific computing in general, and **it is not acceptable that a Data Scientist does not know it**, R is not as widespread and used and, even remotely, does not have the support that Python has and its amount of useful libraries.
+Not to mention that while a Python is the undisputed king of scientific computing in general, and **it is not acceptable that a Data Scientist does not know it**, R is not as widespread and used does not have the same support that Python has and its amount of useful libraries.

 What does this mean? that R is useless?
 Certainly not!

 Indeed, it is recognized that its data visualization and statistical capabilities are useful and powerful...
-But really, if you're starting your path in Data Science today, start with Python!
+But really, if you're starting your path in Data Science today, start with Python, you can learn R later!

-Are you convinced now?

 ### Computer Science Fundamentals